Part 3 of 3

 Restaurants

-Most restaurants in Bar Harbor are very informal (hiking boots, jeans, etc.), although you can find a few stuffy old-fashioned snooty places if you want to.
+Most restaurants on the island are informal (hiking boots, jeans, etc.), although you can find a few stuffy old-fashioned snooty places if you want to.
 We tend to stay away from that type of place; we're no longer impressed.
+(For our personal favorite, check below under Southwest Harbor.)

 • Poor Boy's Gourmet on Main Street as you head south towards Cromwell Harbor offers all-you-can-eat pasta platters, but the rest of the menu is so good you should go at least twice.
 Their desserts are all homemade and sinfully excellent.